deekshithgowda85/App/README.md

-Under development app with login ,splashscreen, buttom navigation
+Under development app with login ,splashscreen , buttom navigation (see in master branch)